Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: The set-up

 \subsection{Ricci flow equations}

-We study in this work solutions $\big(\mc S^2\tilde\times\mc S^2,G(t)\big)$ of Ricci flow that originate from smooth initial data $G(0)$ satisfying the closing conditions \eqref{close-} and \eqref{close+} for the [$\mc S^2\tilde\times\mc S^2$]-warped Berger geometries, as outlined above.
+In this section, we investigate solutions $\big(\mc S^2\tilde\times\mc S^2,G(t)\big)$ of Ricci flow that originate from smooth initial data $G(0)$ satisfying the closing conditions~\eqref{close-} and~\eqref{close+} for [$\mc S^2\tilde\times\mc S^2$]-warped Berger geometries, as outlined above.
 For as long as such solutions remain smooth, the functions $f$ and $g$ continue to satisfy conditions \eqref{close-} and \eqref{close+}, and hence remain [$\mc S^2\tilde\times\mc S^2$]-warped Berger geometries.

-Since the metrics studied in \cite{IKS14} and those studied here are the same apart from boundary conditions, we may use formulas~(10)--(13) of \cite{IKS14} to obtain the sectional curvatures of the metric\footnote{Using L'H\^opital's rule, is is straightforward to verify that all quantities appearing in this section are well defined at $\mc S^2_\pm$.
-We make this explicit below.} $G$:
+Since the metrics studied in \cite{IKS14} and those studied here are the same apart from boundary conditions, we may use formulas~(10)--(13) of \cite{IKS14} to obtain the sectional curvatures\footnote{Using L'H\^opital's rule, it is straightforward to verify that all quantities appearing in this section are well defined at $\mc S^2_\pm$.
+We make this explicit below.} of the metric $G$:

 Writing the metric in coordinate form~\eqref{metric-standard}, we note that its evolution under Ricci flow is governed by the evolution equations for $f$ and $g$, which (as shown in~(14) of \cite{IKS14}) take the following form: